Department of City and Regional Planning

 ROBERTO G. QUERCIA, Chair

-City and regional planning is an interdisciplinary field that seeks to improve the quality of life for people in urban, suburban, and rural areas and in larger regions of the country.
-To this end, city and regional planners apply humanistic, social science, and specialized technical theory and knowledge to lay out and develop human settlements both here and abroad.
-Planners are involved, for example, in forecasting what futures may hold for a region, guiding the type and location of new development, analyzing transportation systems, encouraging economic development, protecting the environment, and revitalizing urban neighborhoods.
+City and regional planning is an interdisciplinary field that seeks to improve the quality of life for people in human settlements.
+Planners are involved, for example, in forecasting what futures may hold for a region, guiding the type and location of new development, analyzing transportation systems, encouraging economic development, protecting the environment, mediating diverse interests, and revitalizing urban neighborhoods.
 They are involved in designing solutions to pressing societal problems such as urban sprawl, unemployment, homelessness, environmental pollution, and urban decay.

 For undergraduates the Department of City and Regional Planning offers basic coursework, opportunities for supervised practical experience, and an academic minor.
 Undergraduate students take courses in the department for several reasons: to learn about cities and planning systems, to enrich or expand their current area of interest in different aspects of urbanization, or to explore the possibility of graduate work leading to a career in planning.
 Planning courses allow students to see how the arts and sciences can be applied to improve the prosperity and livability of cities, towns, and rural areas.
 In this way they help students deepen their appreciation of their major field of study.
 Some planning courses may fulfill General Education requirements.

 The Department of City and Regional Planning is located in New East Building on Cameron Avenue.
 An important resource available to the department is the Center for Urban and Regional Studies, located in Hickerson House, where the research and service programs of the department are housed.
 The department has strong ties to the Institute for the Environment.
 Other research centers that are of interest are Center for Community Capital, Program on Chinese Cities, Carolina Transportation Program, and the UNC Hazards Center.

 Graduate School and Career Opportunities